-depicts the proposal within the context of the surrounding streets as part of the DA. contextual elevations.
-Principle 2 - Landscape quality in a usable area such as to café garden Planters and other opportunities for Deep Soil Zones should be explored.
-Consider the spaces that occupants can The new proposal maximises deep soil zones by utilising cafe garden area.
+Design Principle DAC Comment Applicant Response Principle 1 - Context and Character the strong features and reinterpret these into the façade.
+This will assist greatly to definitive character it is depicts the proposal within the context of the surrounding streets as part of the DA.
+Principle 2 - Landscape quality Deep Soil Zones are a good opportunity for screening which is good Opportunity for a further Deep Soil Zone in a usable area such as to café garden Planters and other opportunities for Deep Soil Zones should be explored.
+Consider the spaces that occupants can use - consideration of landscaping and insert furniture to show how this can contribute to the quality and potential uses of these spaces is required.
+The City will require a Landscaping plan as per the Built Form Policy requirements to be submitted as part of the DA.
+The new proposa maximises deep soi zones by utilising cafe garden area.
 The new proposal incorporates large, deep, planters on roof top garden area.
-The new proposal illustrates the usability of spaces with the incorporation of furniture layouts.
+The new proposa illustrates the usability of spaces with the incorporation of furniture layouts.
 The new DA proposal will incorporate a Landscape plan as per the City's requirements.
-Principle 3 - Built form and scale For such a low yield this proposal presents a very large mass and scale against its (predominantly singeresidential) context Reintroduce some of the articulation of previous scheme Does not comply with the Building Form Policy deemed to comply requirements.
-Four storeys is the height requirement for the Built Form Policy.
-Setbacks impact of the height, bulk and scale.
-Blank balcony walls adding to bulk and scale.
-The new proposal has been redesigned to attempt to reduce the bulk by opening up the facade with a repetitive open balcony motif Principle 4 - Functionality and build quality Car park inefficient.
-Could be difficult to maneuver.
-Demonstrate turning circle.
-Some planning inefficiencies - circulation, bedroom 6 etc. The site presents some challenges due to its triangular shape but the design is yet to address these.
-Some circulation squeeze points (Unit 2 entry) consider furniture and does this comply with codes requirements.
+Principle 3 - Built form and scale residential) context Reintroduce some of the articulation of previous scheme Principle 4 - Functionality and build quality address these.
 The carpark area has been re organised.
 Vehicular manoeuvring has been illustrated.
 The redesign of the proposal eliminates these circulation problems.
 The triangular nature of the site more effectively